Die Hauptstadt, Capricorn

-“Cadence threw a bottle of wine at me, Francis.
+“Cadence threw a glass of whiskey at me, Francis.
 She was really mad.
 I mean, it’s not like she’s a saint either, but she had a point… It just caught me off guard.
-She’s never said anythin’ like that to me before. ”
+She’s never said anythin’ like that to me before. “

 Francis’s expression fell flat.
 “I see.
 I am not going to tell you that Cadence’s words were solely the influence of Scorpio.
 Whatever Scorpio brings to the surface was already there to begin with.”

 “I’m not sayin’ that you lie to me—” Nico arched a brow “—but you could be gentler with your words.”

 “… Cadence was honest with her words which has a positive connotation of its own—although she could have been more civil about it.”
 Francis paused, brows furrowing.
-“A bottle of wine… really?”
+“A glass of whiskey… really?”